f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-3.rst

 Window Scale Review Using Wireshark Screenshots
 -----------------------------------------------

-To speed up the process, you will review TCP Window Scale screenshots taken from packet captures from the 3 TCP profiles used in the previous sectiona.
+To speed up the process, you will review TCP Window Scale screenshots taken from packet captures already saved on the Windows client system.

 1. Base Condition** - tcp-wan-optimized/tcp-lan-optimized TCP Profiles assigned